graphy-young/graphy-young/README.md

 Greetings!

-I'm working on MSP based on Seoul.
+I'm working as junior data enginner at MSP based on Seoul.

-Loving Python, swimming in AWS now.

 <!--